Healthy Homes Assessment Camberley

 Home Assessments Camberley for Rental Properties

-There are numerous things you should look for in an home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are numerous concerns to be able to examine in the house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
 The most common are:

 • Is there adequate drainage and stopping of draughts?

-The repercussions of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of the tenant solutions ruling could be significant for property managers and landlords.
-For professional assistance, get in touch today to book your rental properties home evaluation.
+The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of the tenant solutions ruling can have a significant impact for property owners and landlords.
+For professional advice, call now and schedule your rental properties house assessment.

 home assessments for rental properties